Tackling Climate Breakdown - Local Government, Regional Offices and EU Cities Mission

 Local authorities have essential local knowledge and have a critical role to play in managing climate risks and vulnerabilities and identifying adaptation actions that will build resilience locally.

 Under the National Adaptation Framework and Climate Action Plan 2019, each local authority developed its own adaptation strategy, in line with guidelines developed for the sector.
-These local authority adaptation strategies were approved by their Councils in 2019.
+The Local Authority Climate Action Plans supersede these adaptation strategies.

 The need for regional climate offices was reflected in both the National Adaptation Framework and the National Mitigation Plan and a commitment was made to provide €10 million in funding over a 5-year period.

-This programme is designed to increase understanding of climate change and the need for action among all local authority staff and elected members.
-Building climate action capacity in the local authorities is essential to support the leadership role in the fight against climate change and in building resilience to its negative effects.
+The local authority climate action training programme has been designed to increase understanding of climate change and the need for action among local authority staff and elected members.
+Building climate action capacity in the local authorities is essential to support their leadership role in the fight against climate change and in building resilience to its negative effects.

-Training is delivered in areas such as climate science, the translation of international and national policy to local requirements, practical adaptation and mitigation measures, leadership, local innovation and behavioural change.
-Specific training has been rolled out to support local authorities with their local climate action plans.
+Training has been delivered in areas such as climate science, the translation of international and national policy to local requirements, practical adaptation and mitigation measures.
+Training has been rolled out to support local authorities with developing their local authority climate action plans.

-The Department has a Service Level Agreement with Kildare County Council, as the lead authority for the Eastern and Midlands CARO, to deliver the training programme.
-Kildare County Council works in collaboration with Tipperary County Council which is the lead authority for the Local Authority Services National Training Group.
+The Department signed a Service Level Agreement with Kildare County Council, as the lead authority for the Eastern and Midlands CARO, to deliver the new 2024-2027 training programme.
+The Eastern and Midlands CARO works in conjunction with the local authority training provider - the Local Authority Services National Training Group.

 The European Commission set up the EU Cities Mission in 2021.
 Its aim is to support 100 cities in the EU to become climate neutral by 2030 and to pave the way for all cities in Europe to be climate neutral by 2050.
 European cities can substantially contribute to the EU Green Deal target of reducing emissions by 55% by 2030.

-In April 2022 Cork and Dublin were selected from over 300 applicants to be part of the initiative.
-The Department is supporting the two cities in achieving the target of being net zero cities by 2030 and will work alongside relevant departments and agencies.
+In April 2022, Cork City and Dublin City were selected from over 300 applicants to be part of the initiative.
+The Department is supporting the two cities in achieving the target of being net zero cities by 2030 by setting up a National Mirror Group, as well as working with the cities to assist and advise them.

-Cork and Dublin are poised to act as experimentation and innovation hubs, implementing cutting-edge and creative solutions across areas such as energy, transport, waste, infrastructure and buildings to reduce their environmental footprints.
+Cork City and Dublin City are poised to act as experimentation and innovation hubs, implementing cutting-edge and creative solutions across areas such as energy, transport, waste, infrastructure and buildings to reduce their environmental footprints.
 They will act as sites of learning and inspiration for other cities and towns in the decades to come.
-Dublin and Cork will be able to access the latest advice and guidance from other cities.

-More information on the EU Cities Mission can be found on the European Commission website.
+More information can be found on the European Commission website.

 The Local Authority Climate Action Charter represents a crucial step for local authorities in responding more widely to the challenges of climate change.